ykl1993/cdn/intl.en-US/API Reference/Configuration Interfaces/ModifyPathCacheExpiredConfig.md

 ## Error codes {#section_c2n_b3g_vdb .section}

 Error codes specific to this interface are as follows.
-For more error codes, see [API Error Center](https://error-center.alibabacloud.com/status/product/Cdn).
+For more error codes, see .

 |Error code|Error message|HTTP status code |Meaning|
 |:---------|:------------|:----------------|:------|